leemingo/express-v2/README.md

 ## Contact

-If you have any questions about the project, please create an issue.
+If you have any questions about the project, please contact to minho.lee@uni-saarland.de.